Vision Information - Common Eye Disorders

 A corneal graft is an operation in which part of the cornea is removed and replaced with a similar section from a donor eye.

 The cornea assists in the focusing and transmission of light.
-If this is interfered with through injury, and general eyewear and medication cannot help, then a corneal graft may be performed to:
+If general eyewear and medication cannot help correct vision impairment due to injury or disease of the cornea, then a corneal graft may be performed to:

-Diabetic retinopathy is a common cause of blindness in people between the ages of 30-65 and, at any one time, around 10% of people with diabetes will have retinopathy and require treatment.
+Diabetic retinopathy—a disease of the retina that occurs in response to elevated blood glucose levels—is a common cause of blindness in people between the ages of 30-65.
+At any one time, around 10% of people with diabetes will have retinopathy and require treatment.
+Diabetic retinopathy presents as changes in or leakage from the blood vessels within the eyes.

 Though most diabetics who have had the condition for a long period will have some degree of retinopathy, eye checks can enable early diagnosis and treatment.